iwootten/mkdocs_version_test/docs/index.md

 If this works, we should end up with multiple versions based on different git tags.

-This is the second version that was committed.
+This is the last version that was committed.